How To Cut Your Expenses

 11. Switch to Cash Only

-If you’re really serious about drastically cutting expenses, commit to spending cash only – if not forever, at least for the time being.
-Doing this, forces you to account for every dollar you use, and studies indicate that people tend to be more frugal when they use cash than when they use credit cards.
-Using cash means you can’t live above your income.
+Studies indicate that people tend to be more frugal when they use cash than when they use credit cards.
+Using cash means spending only what you have, which prevents you from living above your income.

-To simplify this, your regular, essential bills – mortgage/rent, utilities and the like – paid by automatic withdrawals.
-The rest of your spending is limited to the cash you have left.
+To simplify this, your regular, essential bills – mortgage/rent, utilities, and the like – should be paid by automatic withdrawals from your bank account.
+The rest of spending is limited to the cash remaining.

 12. Pay off Your Debts